krabhi28/cordova-background-service/README.md

 [√]    	Timer : setTimeout, setInterval(), setImmediate
                 clearTimeout,clearInterval,clearImmediate

-[√]		Any require(string moduleNameOrJsRelativePathName) // import a module name or a js file (the path must be relative to the current file)
+[√]		Any require(string moduleNameOrJsRelativeFilePathName) // import a module name or a js file (the path must be relative to the current file)
         ** Usage **
         var console = require('console'); // load the module console
         /!\ IMPORTANT /!\